Optimal Portfolio Choice for a Behavioural Investor in Continuous-Time Markets: Model Description

-\begin{Assump} There exists an $\mathscr{F}_{T}$-measurable random variable $U_{*}$ such that, under $\mathbb{P}$, $U_{*}$ follows a uniform distribution on the interval $\left(0,1\right)$ and is independent of $\rho$. \end{Assump} For a thorough discussion on the introduction of an external source of randomness, we refer to \citet[][Section~5]{carassus2011}, and we shall see below that this assumption holds in important model classes.
+\begin{assumption} There exists an $\mathscr{F}_{T}$-measurable random variable $U_{*}$ such that, under $\mathbb{P}$, $U_{*}$ follows a uniform distribution on the interval $\left(0,1\right)$ and is independent of $\rho$. \end{assumption} For a thorough discussion on the introduction of an external source of randomness, we refer to \citet[][Section~5]{carassus2011}, and we shall see below that this assumption holds in important model classes.
 Finally, we also fix an integrable scalar-valued $\mathscr{F}_{T}$-measurable random variable $B$ as our reference point.

 Now let $\Phi$ denote the class of all \emph{portfolios} or \emph{trading strategies} over the time interval $\left[0,T\right]$ that are \emph{self\hyp{}financed}.
 These consist of all the $\left(d+1\right)$\hyp{}dimensional predictable stochastic processes $\phi=\left\{\phi_{t}=\left(\phi^{0}_{t},\phi^{1}_{t},\ldots,\phi^{d}_{t}\right)\text{; } 0\leq t \leq T\right\}$, where $\phi^{i}_{t}$ represents the amount of shares of the $i$\hyp{}th asset possessed at time $t$, which are $S$-integrable (that is, for which the stochastic integral $\int_{0}^{T} \phi_{t} dS_{t}$ is well\hyp{}defined and then again a semimartingale ) and whose associated \emph{wealth process} $\Pi^{\phi}=\left\{\Pi^{\phi}_{t}\text{; } 0\leq t\leq T\right\}$, given by $\Pi^{\phi}_{t} \colonequals \sum_{i=0}^{d} \phi^{i}_{t} S^{i}_{t}$, $0\leq t \leq T$, satisfies the self\hyp{}financing condition